Some call it the West Loop. Others prefer restaurant row.

 302 N Green St, 3rd Floor

 New to the neighborhood though it may be, Lettuce Entertain You led Aba is already a restaurant-scene heavy hitter.
-A Mediterranian oasis in the middle of the west side, this kebab and mezze laden restaurant is the second in Chicago for Chef CJ Jacobson, a followup to the equally delicious, though not Fulton-Market-located, Ema.
+This Mediterranian restaurant in Fulton Market of Chicago is the second for Chef CJ Jacobson in the area, a followup to the equally delicious, though not Fulton Market-located, Ema.
 With a stunning rooftop and killer drinks to boot, we kind of can’t stop daydreaming about Aba.

 112 N Green St

 In a city historically lacking in great BBQ (sorry guys, but it’s true) Green Street Smoked Meats is a true gem, and NOT just because it’s got such a cool vibe.
-Decked out with all the trimmings of a country-born, finger-lickin-good backyard bbq, this central Texas inspired joint is serving up incredible brisket, a to-die-for macaroni salad, and a little bit of rock and roll, just to get you in the mood.
+This restaurant in Fulton Market of Chicago features all the trimmings of a country-born and finger-lickin-good backyard bbq.
+Green Street Smoked Meats is serving up incredible brisket, a to-die-for macaroni salad, and a little bit of rock and roll, just to get you in the mood.

 840 W Randolph St

 Let me tell you about one of the best damn date spots in all of Chicago, Maude’s Liquor Bar.
 Perfect lighting, slightly-silly but well placed French accordion music, delicious small bites served late, and a cocktail menu that just won’t quit come together in a bar/eatery that’s got all the makings of your favorite new intimate hang.

 Music School & Classes for Toddlers & Babies

 Signing your toddlers or babies up for a music class at the Old Town School of Folk Music in Chicago will enhance their creativity and love for rhythm